Separation of atomic and molecular ions by ion mobility with an RF carpet: Results

-The relative extraction efficiencies of the measured ions are plotted in Fig.~\ref{Fig_2}.
+The relative extraction efficiencies of the measured ions are plotted in Fig.~\ref{Fig_3}.
 The measured efficiencies for Kr isotopes with masses 78, 82, 83, 84, and 86 u were normalized independently to their highest count rate detected within the RF voltage scan.
 The measured counts were corrected for the dead-time effects and the fluctuations in the beam intensity.
 The efficiency of the $ ^{80} $Kr isotope was estimated from the measured efficiencies of $ ^{82} $Kr and $ ^{83} $Kr and their natural abundance ratio.
 The efficiency of the molecular contaminant at the mass-to-charge line $ 80 $ u/e was calculated from the measured efficiency of all ions with $ 80 $ u/e and the estimated efficiency of the $ ^{80} $Kr isotope.
 Plotted error bars reflect the statistical uncertainties and uncertainties introduced by dead-time effects and changes in beam intensity.
 RF voltages could be measured with an accuracy of $\sim5~\%$.
 As can be seen from the plot, most stable Kr isotopes follow the same trend in extraction efficiency, which decreases with smaller RF voltage applied to the RF carpet.
 At the same time, the extraction efficiency of the molecular contaminant drastically drops at voltages below $ 55 $ V$ _{\mathrm{peak-peak}} $.
 At RF voltages of $ 37 $ V$ _{\mathrm{peak-peak}} $ and $ 41 $ V$ _{\mathrm{peak-peak}} $, the molecular contaminant is suppressed by factors of 220 and 160 stronger compared to the stable Kr isotopes, respectively.
 The data points for the molecular background reflect the combined efficiency of all other ions measured in the mass-to-charge range from 70 u/e to 95 u/e.
 The overall background is also strongly suppressed with decreasing RF voltage.
-Its slope is not as steep as of the molecular contaminant at 80 u/e, because the background is composed of multiple contaminants that all have different ion mobility.
+Its slope is not as steep as of the molecular contaminant at 80 u/e, because the background is composed of multiple contaminants that all have different ion mobilities.
 Changes in the steepness of the slope indicate the removal of individual species from the mixture.
 The different behavior observed for $ ^{78} $Kr suggests that its mass line also overlapped with molecular contaminants, which were not recognized in the measured spectra due to the low statistics and resolving power.
 For RF voltages lower than $ 48 $ V$ _{\mathrm{peak-peak}} $, the efficiency of $ ^{78} $Kr follows the same trend as for the other Kr isotopes, with an offset due to the removed overlapping contaminants.
-From the difference in the RF voltage required for $50~\%$ extraction efficiency, it is possible to deduce the difference in the reduced ion mobility of $^{83}$Kr and molecular contaminant at 80~u/e using Eq.~(\ref{Eq_1_19}).
-The obtained mobility ratio is $K_0(^{83}\mathrm{Kr})/K_0(\mathrm{MC80})=1.4\pm0.2$.
+From the difference in the RF voltage required for $50~\%$ extraction efficiency, it is possible to deduce the difference in the reduced ion mobility of $^{83}$Kr and the molecular contaminant at 80~u/e using Eq.~(\ref{Eq_1_19}).
+The mobility ratio of $K_0(^{83}\mathrm{Kr})/K_0(\mathrm{MC80})=1.4\pm0.2$ is obtained.
 The relatively large uncertainty of this value is caused by the uncertainties in the measured counts due to the dead-time effects.
+According to \cite{Viehl1995}, the $ ^{83} $Kr$^+$ ions have a reduced ion mobility in helium gas at 74 K of about 17~cm$ ^{2} $/(Vs).
 The estimated reduced mobility value of the molecular contaminant is, therefore, $K_0(\mathrm{MC80})=(12\pm2)$~cm$ ^{2} $/(Vs).
+This reduced ion mobility value indicates that the molecule might be a hydrocarbon.
+However, there is no corresponding isotopic abundance pattern seen in any of the measured spectra.
+The measured abundances of the peak at 81~u/e, which would correspond to the same molecule with one $^{12}$C replaced by $^{13}$C, are less than $2\%$ of the abundances of MC80.
+A high-resolution measurement of this mass-to-charge range with the MR-TOF-MS was not performed during the discussed experiment, so the identification of this molecular contaminant was not done.